Let’s Talk About Lifestyle Changes to Prevent Stroke

 - Limit alcohol to one drink a day for women; two drinks per day for men.

 - Know your blood pressure.
-Optimal blood pressure is less than 120/80 mm Hg.
+A healthy blood pressure range is less than 120/80 mm Hg.
 Get your blood pressure checked regularly and work with your health care professional to manage it if it’s high.
-High blood pressure is a leading cause of stroke.
+High blood pressure is the leading cause of strokes.

 - Reduce stress, which may contribute to behaviors such as overeating, lack of physical activity, unhealthy diet and smoking.

-- Get adequate sleep, 7-9 hours of sleep per night for adults; more for children and kids.
+- Get adequate sleep every night, 7-9 hours of sleep per night for adults; more for children and kids.

 How do I stop smoking or vaping?